hyperstudio/parserbot/README.md

 Best to do this in a [virtualenv](http://www.virtualenv.org/en/latest/), or even better, a [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).
 After setting up and activating the virtualenv:

-* `pip install .`
+* `pip install .` **Note: a secret key and its digest are generated and printed at the end of the install for your convenience.
+See below for use.**
 * `python run.py`

 **Note:** All resources require a valid secret key, and some (e.g. OpenCalais) need additional API keys.
 Set all API keys in environment variables:

-- `PARSERBOT_SECRET_KEY` is the app's secret key, which you need to generate and hash in order to get your "authentication token"
+- `PARSERBOT_SECRET_KEY` is the app's secret key, used for permissions.
+A hash of this key must go in the header of every request.
 - `CALAIS_API_KEY` is an [OpenCalais API key](http://www.opencalais.com/APIkey) for the `/opencalais` endpoint.
 - `ZEMANTA_API_KEY` is a [Zemanta API key](http://www.zemanta.com/developer/) for the `/zemanta` endpoint.
 - `FREEBASE_API_KEY` is...not currently in use.